tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 categories: ["Personal Notes & Reflections"]
 ---

 Let me start with this: I've always feared being average.
 Or more precisely, discovering that I'm nothing more than average.

 That fear was one of the biggest undercurrents of my childhood.
-I grew up with the weighty promise that each of us is _special_ - a product, perhaps, of that millennial-era parenting philosophy.
+I grew up with the weighty promise that each of us is *special*.
 During my teenage years, I believed I had to outgrow myself every year.
-Reinvent, evolve, become someone new - _year after year_.
+Reinvent.
+Evolve.
+Become someone new — *year after year*.

 The thought of standing still terrified me.
-I believed that if I ever stopped transforming, I would slip into a kind of quiet irrelevance.
-I would become ordinary.
+I believed that if I ever stopped transforming, I would slip into quiet irrelevance.

 And to my younger self, there was nothing more tragic.

 It has taken me years to unlearn that belief.
-To understand that being average is not failure.
-But let us come back to that in a moment.

 ---

+## The Man Who Never Left

+There’s a story about Immanuel Kant.

+Kant lived his entire life in Königsberg.
+He rarely traveled more than a few miles from his home.
+The townspeople supposedly set their clocks by his afternoon walks.
+From the outside, his life looked almost painfully ordinary: same town, same routines, same streets.

+And yet, from that small, repetitive life came ideas that reshaped philosophy for centuries.

+He did not chase spectacle.
+He did not travel the world.
+He did not reinvent himself every year.

+He stayed.

+And from staying, he built depth.

+That story unsettles me in a good way.
+Because it suggests something radical:

+You do not need a dramatic life to build meaningful ideas.

+---

 ## On the Sidelines

 Looking back, I think I developed an aversion to competition early on.

-School already carried the pressure of high performance - and it was never subtle.
+School already carried the pressure of high performance — and it was never subtle.
 If you underperformed, you knew.
-They'd tell your parents, rank you publicly, compare you to the top.
+They told your parents.
+They ranked you publicly.
+They compared you to the top student.

 You were always being measured.

-Adding more - through sports, games, or extracurriculars - felt unbearable.
-So, I opted out.
+Adding more — sports, games, extracurriculars — felt unbearable.
+So I opted out.

 I stayed on the sidelines.

-Sports?
-I did not join.
-Online gaming?
-I watched, but rarely played.
-Extracurriculars?
-I avoided them altogether until my twenties.

-Back then, I told myself I just wasn't interested.
-But the truth? **I was scared.** Scared that if I gave it my all and still faded into the crowd, **it would confirm the thing I feared most:**
+Back then, I told myself I just wasn’t interested.
+But the truth?
+I was scared.

+Scared that if I tried and still blended into the crowd, it would confirm what I feared most:

-**That I was just average.**
+That I was just average.

-And that fear didn't stop at school.
-It followed me into work, too.
-In a world obsessed with top performers, being average feels risky.
-Average means replaceable. **Average means first in line when cuts come.** Average means you’re quietly passed over - again and again.
+The fear followed me into adulthood.
+In a world obsessed with top performers, being average feels dangerous.
+Average means replaceable.
+Average means first in line when cuts come.

+Average means invisible.

 ---

-## What It Means to Be Average

-Over time, I have come to see that average is not the same as meaningless.
-It is not failure, and it is certainly not something to be ashamed of.
-But the world has wired us to think otherwise.

-Social media has magnified this obsession with exceptionalism.
-Every scroll is a reminder of someone else's peak moment.
-You are shown success, brilliance, beauty, and boldness - condensed into bite-sized envy.
-In a world where "greatness" is constantly paraded in front of us, **being "okay" feels like being invisible.**

-**The truth is, most lives are built in the quiet.** They are not viral.
-They are not groundbreaking.
-And yet, **they are full of meaning.**

-Being average might mean choosing stability over spectacle.
-It might mean prioritizing consistency over chaos.
-It might mean building something slowly, quietly, without applause - because it matters to _you_.
+## The Myth of Constant Greatness

+But history is strange.

+Marcus Aurelius — emperor of Rome — wrote some of the most enduring reflections on humility and duty.
+Yet he constantly reminded himself that he was just a man doing his role for a brief moment in time.
+He did not talk about greatness.
+He talked about responsibility.
+About showing up.

+The world celebrates the peak moments.
+The coronations.
+The keynotes.
+The viral launches.

+But most civilizations were not built by peak moments.

+They were built by repetition.

+Farmers planting again.
+Craftsmen refining slowly.
+Engineers maintaining systems that nobody notices — until they break.

+Most lives are not fireworks.
+They are steady flames.

 ---

-## From a Developer's Desk
+## From a Developer’s Desk

-As a software developer, this realization became even more personal.

-In tech, we often chase the shiny: new frameworks, cutting-edge stacks, tools that promise 10x results.
-There is a cultural push to always be learning, always optimizing, always ahead of the curve.
-If you are not contributing to open-source or shipping side projects at midnight, are you even a _real dev_?
+In tech, the pressure to be exceptional is relentless.

+New frameworks every month.
+New paradigms every quarter.
+The silent expectation that if you’re not shipping a side project at midnight, you’re falling behind.

-But here is the twist - **some of the most "average" tools quietly run the world.**
+But think about the tools that quietly run the world:

-Think of `rsync`, `awk`, or `cron`.
+`rsync`
+`awk`
+`cron`

 They are not glamorous.
-They are not trending.
-You will not see them topping Hacker News.
-But they are _solid_.
-They do one thing well, and they do it without fuss.
-They have stood the test of time not because they are flashy, but because they are _reliable_.
+They do not trend.
+You will not see conference talks about how sexy they are.

+They just work.

+They do one thing well.
+And they keep doing it.

+Day after day.

-And sometimes, I wonder - what if that is enough for me, too?
+Sometimes I wonder — what if being that kind of person is enough?

-Maybe I will not build the next unicorn startup.
-Maybe my name will not be in a keynote.
-But maybe I am the `cron` job of someone's life - **quietly doing good work, showing up every day, and making things a little better.**
+Maybe I won’t build a unicorn startup.
+Maybe I won’t give a keynote.
+Maybe my name won’t circulate in the industry.

+But maybe I can be the `cron` job in someone’s system —
+quietly reliable, predictable, steady.

+Not flashy.

+Just solid.

 ---

 ## Redefining Growth

-I no longer chase reinvention the way I used to.
-That need to transform every year? **It was born out of fear, not freedom.** These days, growth feels different.
-It is quieter, steadier, more rooted.

-I still hear that voice sometimes - the one that whispers, "What if this is all you are?"
-But more and more, I find myself replying, "**And if it is, maybe that is enough.**"
+I used to believe growth meant transformation.
+That every year required a new version of myself.

+Now, growth feels different.

+It feels like refinement.
+Like sanding down rough edges instead of changing shapes entirely.
+Like deepening roots rather than stretching branches wildly in all directions.

+Kant stayed in his hometown.
+Many monks stay in one monastery their entire lives.
+Some engineers maintain the same system for a decade — and that system feeds millions.

+There is a quiet dignity in consistency.

 ---

 ## Embracing the Ordinary

 If you have ever feared being average, you are not alone.

+But maybe average is not the insult we think it is.

+Average can mean stable.
+It can mean reliable.
+It can mean grounded.

+In a culture addicted to peaks, valleys are treated as failures.
+But valleys are where rivers form.

-But maybe the goal was never to be exceptional _by the world's definition_.
-Maybe the real goal is to be **_authentic_ - to live a life that is yours**, not someone else's highlight reel.
+Maybe the goal was never to be exceptional by the world's definition.

+Maybe the real goal is to be authentic — to live a life that is yours, not someone else’s highlight reel.
-To show up, to build, to care.
-To leave things a little better than you found them.

-**That is not average.
-That is extraordinary in its own quiet way.** Just not in the way we were taught to recognize.
+To show up.
+To build.
+To care.
+To improve — slowly, quietly, steadily.

+That kind of life may not trend.

+But it sustains.

+And maybe — just maybe —

+That is enough.